cboone13/capstone_data_management_and_analytics/README.md

 #### Project Goal(s) and Supporting Objectives –

      i.
 Conduct exploration with HS Advantage Inc. to bring SQL Solutions Group up to date on the current process and how it works. ii.
 Determine what changes to the current process are needed to ensure a consistent runtime of 1 hour or less is achieved. iii.
 Develop and implement changes to increase the performance of moving data from a PostgreSQL 9.2 databse to a SQL Server database using SQL Server Integration Services (SSIS) from 8 hours to a target of 1 hour. iv.
 Conduct handover from SQL Solutions Group to HS Advantage Inc. and ensure they understand how the new process works and how to maintain it.

 #### Project Outcomes and Deliverables –

      i.
 A positive outcome will be when the process of moving data takes 1 hour or less to complete.
      ii.
 HS Advantage Inc. will be giving a SQL Server Integration Services (SSIS) solution that will meet the time constraints of this objective. iii.
 HS Advantage Inc. will understand how the new process works and how to properly maintain it.

 #### Projected Project End Date –

+     i.
 The project should take 5 weeks to complete.
 This will give the project an approximate completion date of September 25th XXXX.
 This will ensure SQL Solutions Group has the time needed to perform proper evaluation, development, implementation, and training to HS Advantage Inc. IT staff.

 ### IMPLEMENTATION and EVALUATION
 There will be 4 phases to this project.
 Each of which will contain a milestone to measure progress throughout.